Fast Track Retirement Planning

 After reading Chapter 4, participants will able to:

-1. Identify popular ways to receive distributions from a retirement plan or an IRA, specify types of annuities noting their effect on how and when participants receive payments and determine the tax on annuity payments under the general rule or the simplified general rule.
+1. Identify popular ways to receive distributions from a retirement plan or an IRA, specify types of annuities citing their effect on how and when participants receive payments, and determine the tax on annuity payments under the general rule or the simplified general rule.